tlylt/from-the-future/README.md

 ### Motivation

 A simple and easy way to add & view advice to (NUS) Computing freshmen.
-Check out the [website](https://tlylt.github.io/from-the-future/)
+Check out the [website](https://tlylt.github.io/from-the-future/).
+You are welcomed to leave an advice for the future computing freshmen.

 ---